 Westmill/Landfill is the county's only remaining municipal landfill.
-The site's planning permission requires that infilling of waste at the site must cease by 31 December 2021, the capping of waste must be completed by 31 December 2022 and the final restoration of the site must be completed by 31 December 2027.
+The site's planning permission requires that infilling of waste must cease by 31 December 2021, the capping of waste must be completed by 31 December 2022 and the final restoration of the site must be completed by 31 December 2027.

-6.6.4 These five sites are considered to be strategic as they are essential to the current and future waste management of LAC waste in the county.
+6.7.2 These five sites are considered to be strategic as they are essential to the current and future waste management of LAC waste in the county.
 These existing strategic sites perform a waste management function and are therefore safeguarded under Policy 5: Safeguarding of Sites, of the adopted Waste Local Plan.

-An assessment of the need for the closure of existing waste management facilities and the need for additional waste installation infrastructure
+6.8 An assessment of the need for the closure of existing waste management facilities and the need for additional waste installation infrastructure

-- 6.6.5 The Waste Planning Authority does not consider that any of the permanent, permitted waste management facilities in Hertfordshire should be closed.
-As stated in Paragraph 6.3.5, there has been no known loss of operational waste management facilities to non-waste related development during the period of this AMR. - 6.6.6 However, some waste management facilities may cease operating due to reasons beyond the control of the Waste Planning Authority.
-The following sites that appeared on the safeguarded list in the 2017/2018 AMR are no longer operating and are therefore no longer safeguarded: - TES Oil and Water Plant/Bio Marsh Environmental Ltd., The Lodge, Essex Road, Hoddesdon, EN11 0AT - Sewage Treatment Works Hitchin, Burymead road, Hitchin - Harper Lodge Farm, Yard 13, Harper Lane, Radlett, WD7 7HU - Stevenage Scrap Metal, Unit 15, Parsons Green Estate, Boulton Road, Stevenage, SG1 4QG - 6.6.7 During the period this AMR covers, the county council undertook a review of the list of safeguarded waste management facilities.
+- 6.8.1 The Waste Planning Authority does not consider that any of the permanent, permitted waste management facilities in Hertfordshire should be closed (unless suitable replacement capacity becomes operational).
+As stated in Paragraph 6.3.5, there has been no known loss of operational waste management facilities to non-waste related development during the period of this AMR. - 6.8.2 However, some waste management facilities may cease operating due to reasons beyond the control of the Waste Planning Authority.
+The following sites that appeared on the safeguarded list in the 2019/2020 AMR are no longer operating and are therefore no longer safeguarded: - Cantillion Waste Transfer Site, Elton Way, Bushey, WD25 8HH - Land at Elstree Hill South, Open Windrow Composting, WD6 3BL - Langley Wharf, Kings Langley, Asbestos Removal and Management, WD4 8JE - 30 Burrowfields Waste Transfer Facility, Welwyn Garden City, AL7 4SR - 6.8.3 During the period this AMR covers, the county council undertook a review of the list of safeguarded waste management facilities.
 It was discovered that several had closed while others that were considered closed, now operational.
+The consultation on the Draft Waste Local Plan 2021 also highlighted several sites for removal or inclusion.

-A number of sites were added that hold district or borough planning permissions as they contribute to the network of waste management in Hertfordshire.
-Alongside this, three of the county's Rail Aggregate Depots (Hitchin, Orphanage Road and Langley Sidings) were removed from the list.
-The sites remain operational, however they are considered mineral operations. - 6.6.8 Whilst some operating waste management facilities are historic, many facilities are required to operate with enforceable conditions that are imposed on a decision notice.
-These may include restrictions on the hours of operation (including restrictions on weekend and bank holiday working), limits on waste throughput, limits on vehicle numbers etc. This is not an exhaustive list, as it is very much dependent upon the type and scale of waste management facility. - 6.6.9 However, some waste management facilities are time limited for various reasons and these are listed below: - Westmill landfill, Ware: Final restoration to be completed by 31 December 2027, Soil Repair Centre permitted until 31-12-2027, Aggregates Treatment and Recycling Facility permitted until 31-12-2027
+- 6.8.4 Whilst some operating waste management facilities are historic, many facilities are required to operate with enforceable conditions that are imposed on a decision notice.
+These may include restrictions on the hours of operation (including restrictions on weekend and bank holiday working), limits on waste throughput, limits on vehicle numbers etc. This is not an exhaustive list, as it is very much dependent upon the type and scale of waste management facility. - 6.8.5 However, some waste management facilities are time limited for various reasons and these are listed below: - Westmill landfill, Ware: Final restoration to be completed by 31 December 2027, Soil Repair Centre permitted until 31-12-2027, Aggregates Treatment and Recycling Facility permitted until 31-12-2027 - Land at Redwell Wood Farm, Ridge.
+In-vessel Composting Facility.
+Permitted until 31-12-2034. - 6.8.6 Updates on site closures and operations are obtained from the Hertfordshire County Council Development Management Team during the preparation of this document.